-Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee that are not mandatory for accounting periods beginning on or after January 1, 2014.
-They have not been early adopted in these interim financial statements, are they are expected to affect the Company in the period of initial application.
+Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee that are not mandatory for accounting periods beginning on or after January 1, 2015.
+They have not been early adopted in these consolidated financial statements, and are expected to affect the Company in the period of initial application.
 In all cases the Company intends to apply these standards from application date as indicated below:

-Amendment to IFRS 7, Financial Instruments: Disclosure
+• Amendment to IFRS 7, Financial Instruments: Disclosure

-Amended standard IFRS 7 Financial Instruments: Disclosures outlines the disclosures required when initially applying IFRS 9 Financial Instruments.
-The standard is effective for annual periods beginning on or after January 1, 2015.
-The Company is in the process of evaluating the impact that the adoptions of this standard may have on its financial statements.
+Amended to require additional disclosures on transition from IAS 39 to IFRS 9.
+Effective on adoption of IFRS 9, which is effective for annual periods commencing on or after January 1, 2018.
+The Company is currently evaluating the impact this standard is expected to have on its consolidated financial statements.

-IFRS 9 Financial Instruments
+• IFRS 9 Financial Instruments